Bailey Bartlett: Career

 He was a member of the Massachusetts House of Representatives from 1781 to 1784, and again in 1788.
 He was a member of the convention which adopted the Constitution of the United States in 1788.
 He served in the Massachusetts Senate the next year.
 He was appointed high sheriff of Essex County by Governor John Hancock and served from July 1, 1789, until December 5, 1811.
 He was elected as a Federalist to the Fifth Congress to fill the vacancy after the resignation of Theophilus Bradbury.
-He was reelected to the Sixth Congress and served from November 27, 1797 to March 3, 1801.
+He was reelected to the Sixth Congress and served from November 27, 1797, to March 3, 1801.
 He was not a candidate for renomination in 1800.
 He served as treasurer of Essex County in 1812.
 He was again appointed high sheriff of Essex County on June 20, 1812, and served until his death.
-He was a delegate to the State constitutional convention in 1820.
+He was a delegate to the Massachusetts Constitutional Convention of 1820–1821.

 Death and interment

-He died on September 9, 1830 in Haverhill, Massachusetts and is buried in Pentucket Cemetery, Haverhill, Essex County, Massachusetts.
+He died on September 9, 1830, in Haverhill, Massachusetts, and is buried in Pentucket Cemetery, Haverhill, Essex County, Massachusetts.